-"Will You Accept My Cross and Crown of Thorns?"
+"Will You Accept the Cross?"
+Archangel Michael Asked

-In the fall of 1954, about two years before Our Lady's fist appearance to Sister Mildred Mary Neuzil as Our Lady of America®, an angel appeared to Sister.
+It was in the fall of 1954, about two years before Our Lady first appeared to Sister Mildred (Mary Ephrem) Neuzil under the new image of Our Lady of America® that the Archangel Michael appeared to Sister Mildred.
+She described the appearance thus:

 I saw the Angel standing before me towards the left.
 He was dressed in a white robe or garment, which was perfectly plain and perfectly white.
 The whiteness of his robe stood out against the darkness about him.
 It was like a light in the midst of darkness.
-He was holding a green palm and a drawn sword in his left hand, the tips of both palm and sword resting against his left shoulder. ...
-The Angel said to me, "Receive the palm of victory."
-I became suspicious, I could not think of any victory of mine that deserved such a reward. ...
+He was holding a green palm and a drawn sword in his left hand, the tips of both palm and sword resting against his left shoulder. ...The Angel said to me, "Receive the palm of victory."
+I became suspicious, I could not think of any victory of mine that deserved such a reward.
+Besides, it sounded a bit like flattery to me.
 I have always been wary of words of praise; they put me on my guard.
 Why was the palm not given to someone else more deserving of it than I?
 So I shook my head and resolutely went back to my prayers.
 But the Angel would not go.
 He spoke again, "You do not believe me.
 Will you accept the cross?"
 For me this struck more nearly home.
 I said, "Yes, I will accept the cross."

 To this he replied, "Then you will accept the palm and the sword.
 With the sword the saints conquered themselves, the world, and the devil.
 I am the Angel of Peace.
 I come to those whose hearts are attuned to the Voice of God.
 To such as these I remain a perpetual light through blinding darkness.
 I was sent by Him Who said, "I am the Light of the world."
 Later it was made known to me that the Angel of Peace was St. Michael.

-Sister Mildred Mary Neuzil, Diary, OUR LADY OF AMERICA©, Fostoria, OH, Pgs.
+Sister Mildred (Mary Ephrem) Neuzil, Diary, OUR LADY OF AMERICA©, Fostoria, OH, Pgs.
 7-8.)

 The cross is a powerful symbol of suffering.
-Crucifixion, the most disgraceful form of execution, was perfected by the Romans to ensure the greatest possible pain and suffering.
-Since the innocent Christ was tortured and crucified on such a Roman cross, it has become the most sacred symbol for Christians.
-Suffering is a terrible enigma for mankind.
-We try to avoid it at all costs.
-We question, if there is an all-good God, why is there suffering at all?
-And, if God is just, why do good people suffer while evil people seem to prosper?
-Why do some people achieve great sanctity in spite of suffering while others end their lives in despair?
-Can suffering have any meaning?
-Why are millions of innocent children dying from starvation, abuse, sex trafficking, and abortion?
-Why are so many people killed in wars and genocides?
+While crucifixion as a form of punishment for crime may have begun with the Persians and spread to Phoenicia, Carthage and Greece, it was the Romans who perfected its method to ensure the greatest possible pain and suffering.
+It was the most disgraceful form of execution.
+The cross is the most sacred symbol for Christians because the innocent Christ was so horribly crucified on such a Roman cross.
+Suffering has always been an enigma for mankind.
+We try to avoid it at all costs, yet we cannot seem to understand our nature or destiny without it.
+If there is an all-good God, why is there suffering at all?
+If there is an all-powerful and all-just God, why do good people suffer while evil people seem to prosper?
+Why do some people achieve great sanctity and accomplishments in spite of suffering while others end their lives in despair?
+Can suffering have any meaning or is it totally meaningless?
+Why are millions of innocent children starving to death, being abused by parents, being sold in the sex trade or exterminated in abortion?
+Why do so many innocent people die in wars and genocides?
 "Why?" we ask.
 "Why?"
 Who can answer this problem of suffering, evil, sin and death?